EU and Australia Finalize Major Free Trade Agreement After Years of Negotiations

 What's Next

 Implementation details and timelines for phasing out certain product names and adjusting quotas are expected to be announced.
-Industry groups are likely to monitor the impact on exports and imports.
+Both sides will monitor the impact on key industries, including agriculture and manufacturing.

 Sources